AI Cellular Automaton Lab - Conway's Game of Life Classic cellular automaton simulation! Click or d

 }

-Fills each cell in the column with the initial value
+Fills every cell in the current column with the given initial value

 draw()